-The Swedish Lutheran theologian, Gustav Aulen, publish a seminal work on types of atonement theory in 1930 (Christus Victor).
-Though time and critique have suggested many subtler treatments of the question, no one has really improved on his insight.
-Especially valuable was description of the “Classic View” of the atonement.
-This imagery, very dominant in the writings of the early Fathers and in the liturgical life of the Eastern Church, focused on the atonement as an act of invasion, smashing of gates and bonds, and the setting free of those bound in hell.
+The Swedish Lutheran theologian, Gustav Aulen, published a seminal work on the types of atonement theory in 1930 (Christus Victor).
+Though time and critical studies have suggested many subtler treatments of the question, no one has really improved on his insight.
+Especially valuable was his description of the “Classic View” of the atonement.
+This imagery, very dominant in the writings of the early Fathers and in the liturgical life of the Eastern Church, focused on the atonement as an act of invasion, the smashing of gates and bonds, and the setting free of those bound in hell.
 Aulen clearly preferred this imagery and is greatly responsible for its growing popularity in some segments of Western Christendom.

-The language was obscured in the West by the later popularity of propitiatory suffering (and the various theories surrounding it).
-Aulen noted, however, that Luther tended to prefer this older imagery.
+The language of the Classic View was obscured in the West by the later popularity of propitiatory suffering (and the various theories surrounding it).
+Aulen claimed that Luther tended to prefer this older imagery.
 I had opportunity to do a research paper in grad school on the topic.
 I surveyed all of the hundreds of hymns written by Luther and analyzed them for their atonement theology.
 All but about two used the Classic View.
-Aulen was right.
+Aulen seems to have been right.

 In Orthodoxy, this imagery is the coin of the realm in the hymns surrounding Pascha.
-All of Holy Week is predicated on the notion of Christ descent into hell and radical actions of destroying death and setting free those held in captivity.
-St. John Chrysostom’s great Paschal Homily, read in every Orthodox Church on the night of Pascha, is an “alley, alley, in come free!” of salvation.
+All of Holy Week is predicated on the notion of Christ’s descent into hell and His dynamic actions in destroying death and setting free those held in captivity.
+St. John Chrysostom’s great Paschal Homily, read in every Orthodox Church on the night of Pascha, is an “Ollie, Ollie, in come free!” of salvation.1

 Hell, who had filled all men with fear,

 Trembled at the sight of Thee,

 And in haste he yielded up his prisoners,

 Thou hast destroyed the palaces of hell by Thy Burial, O Christ.